carltonf25/figmail/OAUTH_SETUP.md

 Once set up correctly, your users will be able to:
 1. Click "Connect Mailchimp" in the Figma plugin
-2. Authorize FigChimp access to their Mailchimp account
+2. Authorize FigMail access to their Mailchimp account
 3. Use the plugin to convert Figma designs to Mailchimp templates
 4. Create draft campaigns directly from Figma